When Technology Becomes an Idol

 What gods are you putting before Jesus?
 Do you have any that you deem acceptable when in fact they need a second look?
 Ask God to make your priorities clear.
 Don’t let things like technology stand in the way of a relationship with Christ or others.

 Sarah Conaway is a two-time stroke survivor who has faced lifelong chronic illness.
 In spite of her circumstances, she is armed with faith and is excited that Christ is using her to spread His unconditional love.
 Sarah tri-formed a group of faith-filled stroke survivors called the Stromies who minister to those world-side that are struggling with accepting their new normal.
-She enjoys volunteering with hospice patients and the children’s ministry at her church.
-She’s a speaker, blogger, and street team leader with Wholly Loved Ministries and is excited to see what Christ has planned for her future.
+She enjoys volunteering with hospice patients, the children’s ministry at her church, CASA, and the Dreamweaver Foundation.
 Visit Sarah online at Stromies.com.

 Visit WhollyLoved.com for more inspirational messages or to book them for your next women's event